Welcome to WordPress. This is your first post. Edit or delete it, then start writing!

 Agni is the term for the digestive fire.
 Postures that compress or twist the abdominal organs are known to stimulate this fire, supporting your goal of practicing yoga to help you lose weight.

 Specific āsanas, such as Paschimottanasana (Seated Forward Bend) and Ardha Matsyendrasana (Half Lord of the Fishes), apply slight pressure to the internal organs, improving circulation and stimulating the digestive system.
 This leads to enhancing the body’s nutrient absorption and metabolic function.
+For those who want to explore this connection between yoga, digestion, and metabolism in a dedicated therapeutic session, our yoga workshop for digestion Singapore focuses specifically on activating digestive fire and supporting metabolic balance.

 Prāṇāyāma Techniques to Boost Metabolism